jakoch/php-wasm-devbox/README.md

 - Integrated **Hadolint** for Dockerfile linting.

+## Docker Arguments

+The following arguments are available for the Dockerfile:

+- PHP_VERSION - Sets the version of the PHP interpreter to build.
+- ONIGURUMA_VERSION - Sets the version of the Oniguruma library (for parsing regular expressions using mbstring).
+- LIBXML_VERSION - Sets the version of the LibXML library.
+- EMSCRIPTEN_VERSION - Sets the version of Emscripten.

 ### Developing the Playground

 - Open the `/playground` folder as a standalone project in VS Code.